olgavegh/jammming/README.md

 - [x] Implement Spotify Search Request
 - Connect the search bar to Spotify's API, allowing users to search for tracks and display results.

+- [x] Display a Spotify User's Avatar Picture
+- Integrating functionality to fetch and display the user's avatar picture from their Spotify profile.
+- Handling cases where the user does not have an avatar by providing a default image.